ajimenez1503/twidder/README.md

 # Twidder
-minimal social-networking web application called Twidder, where the user can:
+Minimal social-networking web application called Twidder, where the user can:
   * Show the data profile and media
   * Write and read messages
   * Change password